Vata Pacifying Daily Routine

 If we can learn to avoid becoming physically, emotionally, or mentally depleted, we can begin to re-pattern one of vata’s core tendencies and ultimately, are much better equipped to keep vata healthy and balanced.

+Allow adequate time for rest, as well.
 Again, this is not usually vata’s first instinct, but it can be very rejuvenating and helpful to simply honor our need for rest.

 Taking your herbs at the same time each day is the best way to ensure that you take your herbs regularly.
 It also benefits the body—in much the same way that eating meals at regular times is beneficial.